-In addition to implementing legislation and spearheading programs, such as those outlined above, the CPUC further sought to achieve environmental and social justice goals by strategically targeting investment, engagement, and enforcement efforts in ESJ communities.
-Under the leadership of Commissioner Guzman Aceves and Commissioner Rechtschaffen. the ESJ Action Plan Version 1.0 was adopted in February 2019 and provided the CPUC with a roadmap for advancing these equity-related goals across the agency's industry areas and create a culture that takes into serious account the lived experiences of ESJ communities.
+In addition to implementing legislation and spearheading programs, such as those outlined above, the CPUC has broad authority and the administrative discretion to shape programs and direct resources in a manner that furthers its equity objectives.
+Tthe CPUC ean-further soughtseek to achieve environmental and social justice goals by strategically targeting investment, engagement, and enforcement efforts in ESJ communities.
+Under the leadership of Commissioner Guzman Aceves and Commissioner Rechtschaffen. the ESJ Action Plan Version 1.0 was adopted in February 2019 and Therefore, the overarching function of the ESJ Action Plan_is to-provided the CPUC with a roadmap for advancing these equity-related goals across the agency's industry areas- and create a culture that takes into serious account the lived experiences of ESJ communities.

-The ESJ Action plan's framework of nine overarching goals, clear objectives, and 95 concrete action items was developed with input from stakeholders, including community-based organizations serving ESJ communities, sister state agencies, and the DACAG.
-The public process ensured agency-wide collaboration, accountability, and forward movement in meeting ESJ principles.
+The ESJ Action plan's framework of nine overarching goals, clear objectives, and 95 concrete action items was developed with Version 1.0 of the CPUC's ESJ Action Plan was adopted in February 2019 input from stakeholders, including community-based organizations serving ESJ communities, sister state agencies, and the DACAG.- The public process The ESJ Action Plan consists of nine overarching goals, clear objectives, and 95 concrete action items to ensured agency-wide collaboration, accountability, and forward movement in meeting ESJ principles.
+The ESJ Action Plan was created with

-Critical to the ESJ Action Plan was the establishment of a definition of "Environmental and Social Justice Communities" or "ESJ Communities" 19 as low-income or communities of color that have been underrepresented in the policy setting or decision-making process, are subject to a disproportionate impact from one or more environmental hazards, and likely to experience disparate implementation of environmental regulations and socio-economic investments in their communities.
-In addition, ESJ communities include: Disadvantaged Communities, defined as census tracts that score in the top 25% of CalEnviroScreen 3.0, along with those that score within the highest 5% of CalEnviroScreen 3.0's Pollution
+Critical to the ESJ Action Plan was the establishment of a definition of "Environmental and Social Justice Communities" or "ESJ Communities"21 where residents areas low-income or communities of color that have been underrepresented in the policy setting or decision-making process, are subject to a disproportionate impact from one or more environmental hazards, and likely to experience disparate implementation of environmental regulations and socio-economic investments in their communities.
+In addition, ESJ communities include: ±